sourcehut-mirrors/fennel-ls/docs/linting.md

 what message to show.
 The current loops in `check` go over every:
 * definition (Every time a new variable is bound)
 * call (Every time the user calls a function or a special.
 Macros don't count.)
+* lexical (Every source-tracked AST node in the whole file, before macro expansion.
+  Symbols, lists, tables, and varargs will be here; numbers, strings, booleans, and nil will not.)

 More loops might have been added since I wrote this document.

 ### Input arguments
-All lints give you `self` and `file`.
+All lints give you `server` and `file`.
 They're mostly useful to pass to other functions.
-* `self` is the table that represents the language server.
+* `server` is the table that represents the language server.
 It carries metadata and stuff around.
 You probably don't need to use it directly.
 * `file` is an object that represents a .fnl file.
 It has some useful fields.
   Check out what fields it has by looking at the end of `compiler.fnl`.

-`file.lexical` stores the value `true` for every single list, table, or symbo that appears in the original file AST, and `nil` for things generated via macroexpansion.
+`file.lexical` stores the value `true` for every single list, table, or symbol that appears in the original file AST, but not things generated via macroexpansion.
 Make sure that the AST you're checking is inside of `file.lexical`; otherwise, your lint may not be actionable or relevant, because the user won't be able to see or edit the code your lint is warning about.